 WordPress’s strengths are in the “Deploy” phase, where content is assembled, personalized and published.
 That critical need of deploying a site is the platform’s main focus.
 Not many other CMS systems handle that phase quite as well as WordPress, but focusing squarely on deployment does stage a concern: what’s to be done about controlling and preserving all the media on a WordPress site?

 A common misconception with WordPress is that, since it can store digital assets in its media library, it’s a proper system for storing and managing media.
 Smart marketers figure out that folly quickly: WordPress simply wasn’t designed as a media library.
 It’s storage feature is functional and allows users to do a basic search for their media, but for dealing with the more complex aspects in the “Control” and “Preserve” phases?
 Even the best CMS is lacking on that front.
-That’s a major difference in DAM vs CMS.

 Thank goodness then for WordPress’s excellent extensibility and love for plugins, because a digital asset management (DAM) solution that integrates with WordPress takes care of that need for better media control.
 A DAM that connects directly with WordPress’s media library provides the missing organization, approval review, back up and even reporting analytics for your site’s content.